theseanything/civilservicelgbt.github.io/_events/20190711-leaders-of-networks-forum.md

 slug: /2019/07/11/leaders-of-networks-forum
 published: true
 ---

+> Unfortunately, due to circumstances beyond our control, this meeting has been cancelled.

 The Leaders of Networks Forum is a new regular event that will help shape the work of the Civil Service LGBT+ Network and give the leaders of local LGBT+ networks a space to share experiences, frustrations, resources, ideas and solutions.